 Defining Good Governance

-Governance has many different definitions in different fields.
-Though we may be discussing the phrase in terms of project management, the concept of has more universal roots than just when applied to the project management field.
+Governance has different connotations in different fields.
+Though we’re referring to governance in project management, the concept of has universal roots.

 The Australian Institute of Company Directors suggests that “good governance is the framework that ensures the organisation can meet its mission.”
-Simplistically, good governance is having a good decision making and implementation process.
+In project management, good governance has the further application of establishing processes that promote effective decision-making and implementation.

 Therefore, a key principle of good governance is forming a clear framework.
-Ideally, this should define priorities and establish clear communication lines are critical.
+Ideally, this should define priorities and establish clear lines of communication between employees and managers.

 The 8 Principles of Good Governance